Justy6674/brand-burst-blitz/COMPREHENSIVE_MEMBERS_TODO_FULL_AUDIT.md

    - [ ] Create comprehensive error messages with solutions
    - [ ] Add loading states for all async operations
-   - [ ] Implement toast notifications for all user actions “At every step, act as both a ruthlessly critical full-stack expert—verifying architecture, edge-cases, error-handling and performance—and as a fussy power-user who refuses any compromise on polish, clarity, and real-world reliability.
-Build each feature to production-grade quality or don’t build it at all.”
+   - [ ] Implement toast notifications for all user actions "At every step, act as both a ruthlessly critical full-stack expert—verifying architecture, edge-cases, error-handling and performance—and as a fussy power-user who refuses any compromise on polish, clarity, and real-world reliability.
+Build each feature to production-grade quality or don't build it at all."
 #### **Content Creation That Actually Works**
 4. **AI Content Generation - Real Implementation**
    - [ ] Configure OpenAI API properly with error handling